-42. The authorized tower and antennas will be visible but consistent with the Agency's Towers Policy due to the tower being a replacement tower; the tower being located where existing utilities and access are already available; the public safety purpose of the tower and its antennas for emergency communications as part of a governmental emergency communications facility; the location, size, and shape of the antennas; and the context of the tower among other vertical structures (i.e., other communication towers) and the colocation of 15 antennas on a single tower, both being a consolidation of visual intrusions.
+43. The authorized tower and antennas will be visible but consistent with the Agency's Towers Policy due to the tower being a replacement tower; the tower being located where existing utilities and access are already available; the public safety purpose of the tower and its antennas for emergency communications as part of a governmental emergency communications facility; the location, size, and shape of the antennas; and the context of the tower among other vertical structures (i.e., other communication towers) and the colocation of 15 antennas on a single tower, both being a consolidation of visual intrusions.

-- 43. The authorized tower and antennas are located in a Hamlet land use area and will primarily be seen from Hamlet land use areas and water bodies adjacent to Hamlet land use areas.
+- 44. The authorized tower and antennas are located in a Hamlet land use area and will primarily be seen from Hamlet land use areas and water bodies adjacent to Hamlet land use areas.
 Views of the tower include the developed context of these Hamlet land use areas in the foreground (i.e., buildings, utilities, etc.) and on the summit of Mt.
 Pisgah (i.e., other communication towers).
-The authorized tower and antennas, therefore, are compatible with the developed Hamlet land use area in which they will be located and from which they will be viewed. - 44.
+The authorized tower and antennas, therefore, are compatible with the developed Hamlet land use area in which they will be located and from which they will be viewed. - 45.
+Limiting the duration of time that both the existing tower and the replacement tower will be in place and visible to a maximum of 90 days will prevent the visual impact of the additional tower from becoming an undue adverse impact. - 46.
 Prohibiting lights on or directed toward the tower and requiring the exterior lights on the equipment shelter to be installed as shown on sheet A-101 of the Tower Plans will reduce nighttime light pollution (glare, light trespass and sky glow).